 On a regional level, Zoopla found that London tenants wanted the most luxurious amenities in their rental properties, with the words ‘gym’ and ‘ensuite’ appearing in the top ten.
 Meanwhile, tenants north of the border were a lot less demanding in their requirements, with ‘dishwasher’ being the one of the most-searched terms in Scotland.

 Tenants in the North of England and the South West wanted to be in easy access to the great outdoors.
 The terms ‘rural’ and ‘cottage’ were popular in the North East and the South West, whereas tenants in the North West wanted outdoor space, with both ‘balcony’ and ‘garden’ appearing in the top ten most searched terms in that region.

 Dixon highlighted how intriguing the data is: “From gyms to balconies, right through to dishwashers, it is fascinating to see how the requirements of renters differ across all regions of Great Britain.
 With Londoners paying a premium in rent, it makes sense that these tenants are focused on high quality amenities and luxury features; whilst renters in more rural locations are looking for properties that make the most of their countryside settings”.

 We can definitely agree that the variations of what tenants desire in each region is compelling.
 It’s also a fantastic insight for those who are looking to rent out their property.
 It’ll be equally interesting to see if potential tenants throughout the country agree with these findings.

-If you are a landlord looking to rent their property or a renter looking for a new home, get in touch today to see what Intus Lettings can offer you!
+If you are a renter looking for a new home, get in touch today to see what Intus Lettings has for you.